Why should I consider applying to the UB School of Pharmacy

 Do you require a minimum GPA and GRE?

 For the graduate programs, students must have around a 3.0 GPA.
 UB SPPS does not have a minimum GRE requirement.
 However, competitive applicants typically present a score of at least 300.
 To compute the GRE, we sum the scores for Verbal Reasoning and Quantitative Reasoning.
-For the undergraduate program, students must have at least a 2.5 GPA.

 One of my recommenders did not receive the recommendation